aymanfouad22/AI-supreme-court-frontend/README.md

 ### 2. User Test:
 A test user interacting with the app, selecting cases, and commenting on responses from the chatbot.
 [Watch the User Test Video (3+ minutes)](link-to-video)

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For questions or further information, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).

-## Additional Notes:
-- Make sure the backend is running before interacting with the frontend.
-- Ensure you have set up Firebase authentication correctly for user login to work.